opnfv/fds/docs/scenarios/os-odl_l2-fdio-ha/scenario.description.rst

 /etc/opnfv-apex.

-File "deploy_settings.yaml" choose opendaylight as controller with version "boron" and enable vpp as forwarder. "hugepages" need to set to a sufficiently large value for VPP to work.
+File "deploy_settings.yaml" choose opendaylight as controller with version "carbon" and enable vpp as forwarder.
+Also make sure that you set "ha_enabled" to "true" in the global_params section. "ha_enabled" is the only real difference from a configuration file perspective between the scenario with high availability when compared to the ODL-L2 scenario without high-availability support. "hugepages" need to set to a sufficiently large value for VPP to work.
 The default value for VPP is 1024, but this only allows for a few VMs to be started.
 If feasible, choose a significantly larger number on the compute nodes::